janishahota/1000129-JANISHA_HOTA/README.md

       - For each frame, I ran the phone model and the wheel model separately.
       - Checked if a detected object was a cell phone (green box) or a wheel (blue box) and drew bounding boxes with labels.
         <img width="919" alt="Screenshot 2024-11-13 at 9 11 35 AM" src="https://github.com/user-attachments/assets/3577e305-8ab8-4f72-81e1-3bc980571f8b">
-      - If both objects were detected, counted the frame and updated the highest confidence frame if the current confidence was greater.
+      - If both objects were detected, count the frame and update the highest confidence frame if the current confidence was greater.
       - Displayed each frame with bounding boxes in real-time.
-      - After processing, the accuracy as the percentage of frames where both objects were detected.
+      - After processing, the accuracy is the percentage of frames where both objects were detected.
       - Displayed the best frame (highest confidence) if a violation was detected.
         <img width="393" alt="Screenshot 2024-11-13 at 9 14 50 AM" src="https://github.com/user-attachments/assets/08a54a61-6f52-4f51-859a-1fef9835f96f">